I smile when I’m angry

 She has such a gob on her, yet she never used it then

-I too enjoyed Street Porter’s discomfiture but my schadenfreude betrays – as does that of her second interrogator (3:59) … as do the comments above – the dubious assumption that we would act more courageously.
-Maybe we would at that.
-But unless we’ve been tested on it, how would we know?
-All the odds, whether calculated on the basis of life experience or the findings of experimental social psychology, point the other way.
+I too enjoyed the Street Porter’s discomfiture but our schadenfreude implies that we would act more courageously.
+Maybe we would, but unless we’ve been tested how would we know?
+All the odds, according to social psychologist like Irving Janis, Stanley Milgram, Solomon Asch and many more, point the other way.

 Here’s one of my favourite stories on such cosily self serving assumptions.
-It involves another motor-mouth, though one a good deal smarter than Street-Porter; faster on his feet and able, moreover, to make his point with irresistable force.
+It involves a man a lot smarter than Street-Porter; faster on his feet and able to make a point with irresistible force.

 Finally, the gobsmacked silence as Nikita takes his seat is broken by a lone voice at back of the Great Hall.